Afghan Taliban offer security for copper, gas projects

 The Taliban also mentioned the $10-billion Turkmenistan, Afghanistan, Pakistan and India (TAPI) gas pipeline project and a regional electricity generation project linking Central Asia and South Asia, known as CASA-1000.

-The statement came a day after the official launch of a railway link with neighboring Turkmenistan.
+The statement came a day after the official launch of a railway link with neighbouring Turkmenistan.

-The militant group was responsible for damaging millions of dollars worth of bridges and other infrastructure in just the last three months, however, the presidential palace said.
+A spokesman at the presidential palace declined to comment on the militants' offer.